 Still, we don't have any difficulty giving the nod to the iPad Pro here.
 It's a larger screen, at 12.9in, but also sharper: at a resolution of 2732x2048 (264ppi), it ought to be absolutely gorgeous – especially given the consistently strong quality of Apple's displays.
 Barring any real surprises, this will be a phenomenal screen to stare at while watching movies and playing games… err, working hard.
 Productivity!

 Winner: iPad Pro

 A really powerful tablet typically isn't as strong as a solidly capable PC; so when Apple says the iPad Pro's A9X system-on-a-chip is "desktop class," we wonder if that assessment is a bit generous.
-It might be – we honestly won't know for sure until we have ample time with the tablet later this autumn.
+It might be – we honestly won't know for sure until we have ample time with the tablet later this year.

 Still, Apple's Phil Schiller claims that it's "faster than 80% of the portable PCs that shipped in the last 12 months," which is promising, and that it's a huge advance over the last-gen A8 chips.
 And the apps and games found on the App Store are sure to be optimised specifically for it, which isn't necessarily the case with PC programs and the Surface Pro 3.

 But the Surface Pro 3 has actual desktop-class processors, and it has options too: i3, i5, and i7 processors, along with additional RAM, which means you can pay more to get more.
 It's not necessarily a fair fight, but if you're looking for raw power, we have a hunch that a maxed-out Surface Pro 3 can handily top the iPad Pro.
 At a price, of course.

 (Also, on battery life: the Surface Pro 3 claims nine hours, while the iPad Pro claims 10.
 Close enough to not be a huge sway in either direction.)